tiagofilipe12/pATLASflow/README.md

    Fasta options:
        --fasta     Provide fasta file pattern to be searched by nextflow.
 Default: 'fasta/*.fas' Bowtie2 options:
-       --max_k     Provide the maximum number of alignments allowed per read.
-Default: 10949 (the number of plasmids present in pATLAS)
        --trim5     Provide parameter -5 to bowtie2 allowing to trim 5' end.
 Default: 0
        --cov_cutoff    Provide a cutoff value to filter results for coverage results.
 Default: 0.60